 Health Information Management Association of Australia (HIMAA)

 HIMAA is the peak professional body for health information management professionals in Australia and accredits all Health Information Management degree courses in Australia.
 Formal competency standards ensure courses are contemporary and relevant, and represent the specialist professional skills and attributes required of new graduates.

 Optometry Council of Australia and New Zealand (OCANZ)

-The Optometry Council of Australia and New Zealand (OCANZ) assesses undergraduate optometry courses and postgraduate courses in ocular therapeutics in Australia and New Zealand to assure registration boards that graduates are effectively prepared for entry to the profession.
-Graduates of OCANZ-accredited optometry courses are entitled to seek general registration with the Optometry Board of Australia and the Optometrists and Dispensing Opticians Board, New Zealand.
-OCANZ also assesses overseas optometry qualifications and conducts competency-based examinations for international optometrists.
+OCANZ assesses undergraduate optometry courses and postgraduate courses in ocular therapeutics in Australia and New Zealand.
+Graduates of OCANZ-accredited optometry courses can seek general registration with the Optometry Board of Australia and the Optometrists and Dispensing Opticians Board, New Zealand.
+OCANZ assesses overseas optometry qualifications and conducts competency-based examinations for international optometrists.

 The Medical Radiation Practice Accreditation Committee was established by the Medical Radiation Practice Board of Australia to develop accreditation standards, and assess and monitor education providers and programs of study.